01 of 21

 Clever DIYs for Small Rooms

-Decorating a small room is a challenge, mostly because it's hard to know where to put anything.
-Once you come up with some viable storage ideas, the next step is to make all your stuff look good, too.
+Decorating a small room can be a challenge, especially because it's hard to know where to place anything.
+The first step is to identify some viable storage ideas; then you need to make all your stuff look good.

-We've come up with a ton of DIYs for small rooms that will help you decorate your room to its fullest potential without sacrificing storage space.
-The best part about these do-it-yourself projects is that you'll save money.
-They're perfect for people on a budget!Continue to 2 of 21 below.
+This article includes a bunch of DIYs that will help you decorate small rooms to their fullest potential without sacrificing storage space.
+The best part about these do-it-yourself projects is that you'll save money—perfect for people on a budget!Continue to 2 of 21 below.

 02 of 21